puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policy-map-chrome-to-newedge.md

 # Google Chrome to Microsoft Edge policy mapping

-This article shows how the Google Chrome policies map to the relevant Microsoft Edge (version 77 or later) policies.
+This article shows how the Google Chrome policies map to the relevant Microsoft Edge policies.

 ## Google Chrome to Microsoft Edge policy map

-In the following table, the **Microsoft Edge policy** is the name of the policy with a link to the policy details.

 |Google Chrome Policy|Microsoft Edge Policy|
 |-|-|